Ethorbit/nzombies-chronicles/README.md

 nZombies Chronicles was specifically built to run on dedicated servers.
 It was built because the Multiplayer experience is far too broken on any other version of nZombies.

-It has garnered a lot of real world server usage and was used by the popular nZC Servers between 2020-2024, during which it was #1 with over 10,000 unique players!
+It has garnered a lot of real world server usage and was used by the popular nZC Servers between 2020-2024, during which it was ranked #1 with over 10,000 unique players!

 [![Video](https://img.youtube.com/vi/6D3ayfos2M8/0.jpg)](https://youtu.be/6D3ayfos2M8)